Kush-37/Weather-Forecast-Application/README.md

 # Weather-Forecast-Application
 This is a simple weather forecast application built using HTML, Tailwind CSS, and JavaScript.
 It fetches weather data from the OpenWeatherMap API.

+Here is the github link to the application: https://github.com/Kush-37/Weather-Forecast-Application/tree/main

 ## Features

 -   Search weather by city name.